A moist vanilla and fruit cake, Apple and Blackberry Cake is even sweeter with a drizzle of sweet and boozy Vanilla Hard Sauce.

 According to The Food Lover's Companion, hard sauce is a blend of butter, sugar, and spirits such as brandy, whiskey, or rum.
 It was customary to chill the sauce to solidify the butterfat, which is why the dessert sauce is called "hard."

-Hard sauce is a traditional accompaniment for old-fashioned treats like bread pudding, Christmas puddings, mincemeat pie, and plum pudding.
+You may have heard of using hard sauce for fruit cake, but it's also a traditional accompaniment for other old-fashioned treats like bread pudding, Christmas puddings, mincemeat pie, and plum pudding.

-My vanilla hard sauce recipe, made with Irish whiskey, is smooth, pourable, and wonderful with this apple and blackberry cake.
+My vanilla hard sauce recipe, made with Irish whiskey, is smooth, drizzly, and wonderful with this old-fashioned apple and blackberry cake.

-🔪 How to make Irish Apple Blackberry Cake
+🔪 How to make Apple and Blackberry Cake

 Ingredients:

-- All-Purpose Flour: My go-to brand is King Arthur Flour
+- All-Purpose Flour: My go-to brand for this and other flours is King Arthur Baking.

-- Baking Powder: To help the cake rise
+- Baking Powder: This leavener activates twice to help the cake rise and achieve a light texture.

-- Blackberries: Us fresh-picked or the best you can find in the produce section
+- Blackberries: Use fresh-picked berries if you have them!
+Or, choose the best ones you can find in the produce section.

-- Eggs: I use large eggs in this recipe
+- Eggs: I use large eggs in this cake recipe.

 SAVE THIS RECIPE OR POST!